Sanjay-dhundwal/Yawning-Detection-System/README.md

 (2) Data Preprocessing module is created to pre-process the data before training process.
 Like in machine learning the data preprocessing is also important in Deep Learning.
 If we pass a good preprocessed data for training the model, obviously the model will be trained good and accuracy will also increase.
 So, here in data preprocessing we have genrated a code which will crop the images of dataset and produce a new image dataset containing only mouth region images.

 TRAINING Part: As yawning is not a regular event so, very few datasets are availabel on yawn.
-I have taken the dataset from Kaggel and produced new dataset using Data preprocessing module.
-Finally created two modles: CNN from scratch , VGG16 (pretrained on Imagenet data set) using transfer learing technique.
+I have taken the dataset from Kaggel(https://www.kaggle.com/serenaraju/yawn-eye-dataset-new) and produced new dataset using Data preprocessing module.
+Finally created two modles:
+                            (3) CNN from scratch
+                            (4) VGG16 (pretrained on Imagenet data set) using transfer learing technique.

+After training these models on our final processed dataset , Models are saved as .h5 file.

+(5) Executable yawning detection code module contains the code for real time Yawning detection.
+     > First the video frames are taken from live cam footage using OpenCV.
+     > Then these frames are passed to the trained model for yawning detection.
+     > If yawning found for some continous frames, then with help of opencv "Yawning" is printed on the screen